lukeboland1/CodeChallenge/README.md

 2. Client application - MyClient.java in the root directory.

 How I ran it:
-1. Import the CodeChallenge project into your IDE and run MyServer.java
+1. Clone the CodeChallege repository into your IDE (I used Eclipse).
+2. Run MyServer.java in your IDE.
-2. Compile MyClient.java and run MyClient in two seperate cmd consoles
+3. Compile MyClient.java using the command line and run MyClient in two seperate cmd consoles.
-3. Game will begin once both Clients connect.
+4. Game will begin once both Clients connect.